-If you want to enjoy lots of outdoor adventures during your city break, Reykjavik is an excellent choice.
+If you want to enjoy lots of outdoor adventure during your city break, Reykjavik is an excellent choice.
 The world’s most northerly capital merges old Viking history with a cosmopolitan, creative culture.

 The buildings here are colourful, the art and music are vibrant, and the growing food scene is truly unique.
 This is a small city that packs a seriously big punch.

 No matter where you are in Reykjavik, the sea and mountains are always visible, and the city is surrounded by some of the most dramatic scenery in the world.
 From snow-capped peaks to bubbling geysers, and rumbling volcanoes to the mesmerising Northern Lights, adventure abounds.